yangjingren/z-prefix-crud-app/README.md

 # Getting Started with Z Prefix Crud App

-For this project create a .env file in the api folder with the following two requirements.
+For this project create a .env file in the api folder with the following two items:
+Use the following code to generate a hex for the token secret.
 `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`

-to generate a hex for the token secret DB_CONNECTION_STRING=postgresql://postgres:docker@db:5432/warehouse_db TOKEN_SECRET=paste-the-generated-hex-here
+DB_CONNECTION_STRING=postgresql://postgres:docker@db:5432/warehouse_db
+TOKEN_SECRET=paste-the-generated-hex-here